 Then, after posting them all, you'd wait a given amount of time, usually a few weeks or a month, and then you'd review your posts to see which ones received the most engagement.

 By doing so, you'd be able to deduce which headlines, images, and copy were the most compelling to your followers.
 In turn, you'd be able to craft any future content in a similar fashion, which should technically increase your chances of getting a positive reception.

 In the end, A/B testing is simply the process of trying to figure out what does and doesn't work through elimination.

 Sometimes, it's not necessarily that your followers don't like your headlines, text copy, or images, but rather that they don't know your brand yet, or they don't know that you want them to perform a particular action.

 Therefore, it's essential to always include a call-to-action in your posts, which can often give your followers the simple prompt they need to like, share, or leave a comment.
 Especially when your goal is to drive traffic to a website, CTAs are often highly effective at increasing click-through rates and overall engagement levels.

 So what are you waiting for?
 Get out there and make the most of your social media today!

-In this blog, we're going to show you how to set up local pickups, on your Shopify Store.
+In this blog, we are going to show you how to post an Instagram story from your computer.